ibm-cloud-docs/power-iaas/faq.md

 {: faq}
 {: support}

+For a complete tutorial on site-to-site Virtual Private Network (VPN) connectivity from an on-premise environment to Power Systems Virtual Server, see [IBM Power Virtual Server Virtual Private Network Connectivity](https://cloud.ibm.com/media/docs/downloads/power-iaas-tutorials/PowerVS_VPN_Tutorial_v1.pdf){: external}.
-For more information, see [Configuring IBM Power Systems Virtual Servers](/docs/power-iaas?topic=power-iaas-configuring-power).
+For more information on VPN, see [Managing VPN connections](/docs/power-iaas?topic=power-iaas-VPN-connections).

 ## What firewall options are there around VPN connectivity?
 {: #firewall}